ghluka/roblox-serverside/README.md

 It's not necessary, but its highly recommended while running this service.

 This will be prompted to you from the command line and will be stored in the file `cookie.pkl`.

+### 🛡️ Prometheus Setup

+Download [prometheus-windows.zip](https://github.com/prometheus-lua/Prometheus/releases/tag/v0.2.6) and put it in the [`/src/prometheus`](/src/prometheus) directory.

+If Prometheus is present, then the backdoor script will be automatically obfuscated when fetched, otherwise it won't be obfuscated.

+#### ⚙️ Editing Prometheus configuration

+Edit the Prometheus configuration located in [`/src/prometheus/config.lua`](/src/prometheus/config.lua).

+You can visit [Prometheus' configuration guide](https://levno-710.gitbook.io/prometheus/getting-started/writing-a-custom-config-file) if you don't know how to work with it already.

+I haven't tested it too much, if you do wish to change it, do not enable the following steps, otherwise it breaks:
+- Vmify
+- SplitStrings
+- EncryptStrings
+- ConstantArray